 Goldsmith also co-produced and co-directed (with Abby Ginzberg) and edited the acclaimed Everyday Heroes, a behind-the-headlines look at AmeriCorps and a provocative look at youth, race and national service.

-All three of the above films are distributed to the educational market through New Day Films, a filmmakers distribution co-op of social justice-oriented films.
+All four of the above films are distributed to the educational market through New Day Films, a filmmakers distribution co-op of social justice-oriented films.

 Born and raised in the suburbs of New York City, Goldsmith came west in 1975 and has lived in the San Francisco Bay Area ever since.
 Trained in architecture, music and community activism, he started working in films in 1979 and made his living for years as an editor.
 Goldsmith is a member of the Academy of Motion Pictures Arts and Sciences (AMPAS); and Writers Guild of America, West.